CVI: Causes, diagnosis and modern treatment options

 3. radiofrequency ablation (RFA)

 Radiofrequency ablation is a minimally invasive procedure in which a catheter probe is inserted into the affected vein.
-The vein is heated from the inside using radiofrequency waves, which leads to a controlled closure.
-Radiofrequency ablation is particularly gentle, as it is less painful than laser therapy and enables a quick recovery time.
+High-frequency waves heat the vein from the inside, leading to a controlled closure.
+Radiofrequency ablation is particularly gentle because it is less painful than laser therapy and allows for a quick recovery time.
 The method is suitable for patients with varicosis and chronic venous insufficiency.

 4. endovenous laser therapy (EVLT)

 Endovenous laser therapy is another minimally invasive method for treating varicose veins and CVI.
-A laser is inserted into the affected vein, which seals the vein using heat.
+Here, a laser is inserted into the affected vein, which closes the vein by heat.
 The advantage of this method lies in its precision and the rapid recovery of patients.
 It is often used in combination with other procedures, especially when larger veins are affected.

 5. sclerotherapy